 What does this mean?
 It means that the overall PLE is not giving you a true sense of what is happening on your machine as one NUMA node could be under memory pressure but the *overall* PLE would only dip slightly.
 One of my friends who’s a Premier Field Engineer and MCM just had this situation today, which prompted this blog post.
 The conundrum was how can there be 100+ lazy writes/sec occurring when overall PLE is relatively static – and this was the issue.

-For instance, for a machine with 8 NUMA nodes, with PLE of each being 4000, the overall PLE is 4000.
+For instance, for a machine with 4 NUMA nodes, with PLE of each being 4000, the overall PLE is 4000.

-On NUMA machines, you need to be looking at the Buffer Node:Page Life Expectancy counters for all NUMA nodes otherwise you’re not getting an accurate view of buffer pool memory pressure and so could be missing performance issues.
+On NUMA machines, you need to be looking at the Buffer Node:Page Life Expectancy counters for all NUMA nodes otherwise you’re not getting an accurate view of buffer pool memory pressure and so could be missing or overreacting to performance issues.
 And adjust Jonathan’s threshold value according to the number of NUMA nodes you have.

 You can see the lazywriter activity for each NUMA node by looking for the lazywriter threads in sys.dm_exec_requests.